bluesky-social/atproto-website/content/blog/create-post.md

   }
 }
 ```
+Image files are *referenced* by posts, but are not actually *included* in the post (eg, using `bytes` with base64 encoding).
+The image files are first uploaded as "blobs" using `com.atproto.repo.uploadBlob`, which returns a `blob` metadata object, which is then embedded in the post record itself.

+ It is a strongly recommended best practice to strip image metadata before uploading.
+The server (PDS) may be more strict about blocking upload of such metadata by default in the future, but it is currently the responsibility of clients (and apps) to sanitize files before upload today.

+The mimetype for an image must be provided at upload time, via the `Content-Type` HTTP header.

 ### Website Card Embeds

 A website card embed, often called a "social card," is the rendered preview of a website link.
-It includes the link, a title, and optionally a preview image.
 View the lexicon for external embeds `app.bsky.embed.external` [here](https://atproto.com/lexicons/app-bsky-embed#appbskyembedexternal).

-On Bluesky, each client fetches and embeds this card metadata, including blob upload if needed.
-Embedding the card content in the record ensures that it appears consistently to everyone and reduces waves of automated traffic being sent to the referenced website, but it does require some extra work by the client.
-There are many software libraries and even remove API services to help scrape and parse social card metadata.
-We provide a naive example for "opengraph" metadata below, using the popular `bs4` (BeautifulSoup) Python library for parsing HTML.

-If there is an image URL tag (`og:image`), this example will additionally download that file, naively guess the mimetype from the URL, upload as a blob, and store the result as thumbnail (`thumb` field).
+Here's an example of embedding a website card:
 ```python
 from bs4 import BeautifulSoup